 Depression – It may be difficult to come to terms with paralysis and this can cause depression.

-Sex life and fertility – While some people can have normal sex life and can have children even after developing paralysis, some people can develop problems with sex life and fertility.
+Sex life and fertility – While some people can have a normal sex life and can have children even after developing paralysis, some people can develop problems with sex life and fertility.

 Treatment for Paralysis

 Some car accident victims may recover sensation and their ability to move.
 However, many patients require extensive treatments to manage the condition and accompanying complications.
 They may also need devices to help them perform some key functions such as breathing and bowel movement.
 Patients often require long periods of physical therapy and rehabilitation.